Benjamin-Russell/Spoose-Invooders/README.md

 All artwork was made by me in Photoshop.
 Sound files complementary of freesound.org

+This was a student project, and includes some code created by my class's teacher Dean Lawson.
+Specifically in the DeanLib folder.

 SEE THE PROJECT ON YOUTUBE HERE: https://www.youtube.com/watch?v=JuqL5E2N8Rw&index=3&list=PL_BosA1gtgcxPozh5Tu5cqDfAkt5CcVB0